Santiago de los Caballeros: Population Growth and Development

 Santiago de Los Caballeros had experienced important demographic growth since the 1960s decade.
-During the period of 1960-70 the population growth from 85,640 to 155,240 inhabitants with an annual growth rate of 6.51%.
-During the intercensal period 1970-1981 the population annual growth rate was of 4.43%, increasing from 155,240 to 260,361.
-During the inter-census period of 1981-1993 the population of the city increased on an annual rate of 2.86% and registered a total increase of 102,745 inhabitants.
+During the period of 1960–70 the population growth from 85,640 to 155,240 inhabitants with an annual growth rate of 6.51%.
+During the intercensal period 1970–1981 the population annual growth rate was of 4.43%, increasing from 155,240 to 260,361.
+During the inter-census period of 1981–1993 the population of the city increased on an annual rate of 2.86% and registered a total increase of 102,745 inhabitants.
 The population jumped from 260,361 to 363,106 inhabitants.

 Despite the population continuing to grow, in the decades after the 1960s, the growth rate gradually decreased.
 This slowdown may have been related to the decrease in the attraction force of Santiago as a regional nucleus and the loss of local dynamism, generating changes in population distribution.
 In the decade from 1993 to 2002 the annual growth rate was 3.61%, which constituted an increase of 141,955 more people, and reached a population of 507,418 inhabitants in 2002 while the urban area was 602,701 inhabitants.
 This growth was related to the attraction generated by the job offer in the free zone sector and the university academic offer.
-According to the Dominican Republic's 2003-2007 National Statistics Office (ONE) report, the estimated population of the city was 622,101 as of 2007.
+According to the Dominican Republic's 2003–2007 National Statistics Office (ONE) report, the estimated population of the city was 622,101 as of 2007.

-In the period 1960-1969 the city grew by 6 km², that is, it covered an area of approximately 9 km².
-In 1979 the city of Santiago de los Caballeros already had an urbanized area of 25 km², the result of rural-urban migration that extended the city with the creation of new peripheral neighborhoods.
-Later, with the use of immigrant labor from rural areas and neighboring towns that attracted the opening of the industrial free zone in the 80s, there was significant urban growth in the northwest area of the city, as well as real estate investment towards the north-northeast and east, extending to 28 km², three times more than in 1970.
+In the period 1960–1969 the city grew by 6 km^{2}, that is, it covered an area of approximately 9 km^{2}.
+In 1979 the city of Santiago de los Caballeros already had an urbanized area of 25 km^{2}, the result of rural-urban migration that extended the city with the creation of new peripheral neighborhoods.
+Later, with the use of immigrant labor from rural areas and neighboring towns that attracted the opening of the industrial free zone in the 80s, there was significant urban growth in the northwest area of the city, as well as real estate investment towards the north-northeast and east, extending to 28 km^{2}, three times more than in 1970.